rdsea/bigdataincidentanalytics/REASONING.md

 `tag: "**.signal.<SIGNAL_NAME>"`

-The tag can contain any other parts (separeted by dots) up to `signal`.
+The tag can contain any other parts (separated by dots) up to `signal`.
 The part **after** `signal` stands for the name of the signal.
 The name part is crucial, because a Signal is uniquely identified by its name and the pipeline component it belongs to.
 Valid examples:

 * `tag: "signal.MqttStartupLog"`
 * `tag: "com.rdsea.mqtt.signal.MqttStartupLog"`